RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

             annotation PBI_ResultType = Text
    ```
-7. Click **Preview** to display a code diff of the impact to the semantic model before executing the script.
+8. Click **Preview** to display a code diff of the impact to the semantic model before executing the script. **Preview** is very helpful to let you better understand the impact of the script to the model before execution.
-8. Click **Apply** to apply the change to the semantic model
+9. Click **Apply** to apply the change to the semantic model
 > [!TIP]
-> **TMDL view**, unlike PBIP, which follows a code-behind mental model, is based on a **scripting mental model**.
+> **TMDL view** follows a **scripting mental model**.
 In TMDL view, you execute TMDL scripts using the `createOrReplace` command to define or update one or more semantic model objects.
-This means that scripts created in TMDL view are not automatically updated when you make changes in Model view.
-This separation is useful - TMDL view can serve as a kind of backup mechanism: before applying a batch of changes to your semantic model, you can save a script version, and easily revert by reapplying that earlier script if needed.
+This means that scripts created in TMDL view are not automatically updated when you make changes in others Power BI Desktop views.
-1. Notice that you modified a Power Query expression (the expression parameter), Power BI Desktop did not forced a data refresh.
-This behavior can be very useful when you want to update model queries without triggering a local refresh immediately.
+10. Notice that you modified a Power Query expression (the expression parameter), Power BI Desktop did not forced a data refresh.
+This behavior is by design and can be very useful when you want to update model queries without being forced to refresh your model.
+11. Create a new **TMDL view** tab.

-2. Copy the TMDL script from the [Time intelligence calculation group](https://community.fabric.microsoft.com/t5/TMDL-Gallery/Time-intelligence-calculation-group/td-p/4770878) **TMDL Gallery** entry and paste it on a new **TMDL view** tab.
+12. Open the [Time intelligence calculation group](https://community.fabric.microsoft.com/t5/TMDL-Gallery/Time-intelligence-calculation-group/td-p/4770878) **TMDL Gallery** entry, copy the code and paste it on the new tab.

-3. Execute the script and notice that a new calculation group `Time Intelligence` got created.
+13. Execute the script and notice that a new calculation group `Time Intelligence` got created.
+14. Save qnd open the PBIP with **Visual Studio Code**, notice that all the TMDL scripts you created are saved in the `Sales.SemanticModel/TMDLScripts` folder.

 > [!TIP]
-> * **TMDL view** can be very useful to easily share semantic model objects between developers.
-Either from public galleries but also from internal locations such as BI team SharePoint site.
+> * **TMDL view** can be very useful to ease collaboration and sharing of semantic model objects between developers and community.
+Either from public galleries such as [TMDL gallery](https://community.fabric.microsoft.com/t5/TMDL-Gallery/) or private locations such as BI team SharePoint site.

-12. Save your PBIP, open the PBIP with **Visual Studio Code** and notice that all the TMDL scripts you create get saved in the `Sales.SemanticModel/TMDLScripts` folder.

-Learn more about **TMDL view** in [documentation](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-tmdl-view).

 ## 2. Batch changes with TMDL view + GitHub Copilot